fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.customfeature.md

 The primary name of this feature object, useful for identification purpose.

-All predefined features have a name.
+All predefined features have a name; custom features may be optionally assigned a name, too.
-If desired, custom features may be assigned a name, too.
+If a name is assigned, it will be used when the feature is converted into a string.

 ## Methods